qaz670756/MMCD/README.md

 <a name="license"></a>
 ## License

 Feel free to customize this repository according to your specific project's details and needs.
-It is easy to use and extend follow the instruction in [Pytorch-Lightning](https://lightning.ai/docs/pytorch/stable/).
+It is easy to use and extend follow the instruction of [Pytorch-Lightning](https://lightning.ai/docs/pytorch/stable/).